How to Get an Apartment For Rent With Competition in New York

-For every facet of life in New York, you know there’s going to be fierce competition--whether it’s a job at a desirable company, a parking spot, a doctor’s appointment or even a seat on the train.
+For every facet of life in New York, you know there’s going to be competition--whether it’s a job at a popular company, a parking spot, a doctor’s appointment or even a seat on the train.

-It happens quite frequently in the five boroughs especially when it comes to hot apartments, but there are some things you can do up your chances of landing that pad you desire.
+It happens quite frequently in the five boroughs especially when it comes to hot apartments, but there are some things you can do up your chances of landing that pad of your dreams.

 Understand the Rental Process

 Above all things, the more you understand the rental process in New York and prepare accordingly, the better your chances of landing the apartment you want, even in the face of stiff competition.

 The first thing you need to know is what the landlord or management companies are looking for.

 You’ll need to earn a minimum of 40 times the monthly rent in an annual income, combined with anyone else occupying the apartment.

 If your income isn't high, learn about how you can get an apartment despite the fact.

 The applicant will also need to have fair to good credit (if not excellent).

 An occupant with excellent credit may balance out a co-applicant with weaker credit (as long as the score is not abysmal).